urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

       // Code to run in case of exception
     }

+Throwing exception
+  Throwing an exception abandons the current flow of execution and the rest of statements in that flow are not executed
+    the control leaves the current point of execution and goes to the point where the exception is handled

 "throws" keyword in methods declaration
-  The "throws Throwable" keyword can be added to a method signature to indicate that the method may cause an exception Methods with the "throws" keyword must be sorrounded in try-catch block when invoked,
-    or their invoker method have the "throws" keyword also
+  The "throws Throwable" keyword can be added to a method signature or constructor
+    to indicate that the method may cause an exception If a "throws" keyword is added to a constructor of a class, any subclass must add it too, since subclass instantiation always calls parent constructor If a checked exception may be thrown inside the method, and it is not caught, the throws keyword is mandatory Methods with the "throws" keyword must be surrounded in try-catch block when invoked, or their invoker method have the "throws" keyword also It is ok to declare a super-class in the throws class and throw a subclass exception in the method, but the reverse is not acceptable

 Errors
   Error is thrown in the program when hardware problems occur

+Thread killing
+    If an exception is not handled and reaches the top of the call chain, the JVM will handle it by killing the thread in which it was thrown